×

 • If you are donating in honor of a loved one who has not had an article published, we encourage next of kin to follow the memorial article guidelines and submit a TAPS article.

-• If you are donating your ring as a living donor, please submit a biography written in the 3rd person that is not more than 900 words.
+• If you are donating your ring as a living donor, please submit a biography written in the 3rd person that is between 650-900 words.

 • Here are some of the things you may want to include.